The Honest Company Inc. (HNST) Reveals an Earnings Mystery

 Sponsored

+The average price from analysts is $4.04, which is $0.92 above the current price.
 HNST currently public float of 85.33M and currently shorts hold a 3.40% ratio of that float.
-Today, the average trading volume of HNST was 1.19M shares.
+Today, the average trading volume of HNST was 1.20M shares.

 HNST’s Market Performance